 Committed effort is that proportion of an individual’s institutional effort that will be devoted to a sponsored activity.
 Effort proposed for a PI or other key personnel in a grant application, typically in the budget and/or budget narrative, becomes a commitment (or obligation) the university must fulfill unless explicitly modified during award negotiations with the sponsor.
 The cost associated with committed effort may be borne by the sponsor (charged to the grant or contract) or by the institution (cost-sharing).

-Who is responsible for updating the faculty effort plans?
+Who is responsible for reviewing the faculty commitments?

-The faculty member is responsible for their effort plan.
-However, the unit effort administrator should schedule quarterly meetings with each faculty member and facilitate a review of their ERS effort plan.
-Quarterly effort verifications require the faculty member or a designee to edit the plan and save it, regardless of whether there are changes to the effort plan.
+The faculty member is responsible for their effort management.
+However, the unit effort administrator should schedule quarterly meetings with each faculty member and facilitate a review of their Commitment by Person report.
 The following business practices are recommended during quarterly verifications:

-- Effort administrators should review the current effort plan including the ERS compliance report and identify potential issues or questions in preparation for the meeting with the faculty member.
+- Effort administrators should review the current effort commitments and identify potential issues or questions in preparation for the meeting with the faculty member

 - Email a list of the potential issues/questions to the faculty member prior to the meeting to allow the faculty member preparatory time